leobellap/mlops_study/readme.md

-This repository uses github flow methodology: for each task - a new .ipynb file is created.
+This repository uses github flow methodology: for each task - a new .ipynb file is created in a new branch.